scottcburgess/neigborhood-effects-on-dispersal-fitness/README.txt

 OffspringID: Unique identifier for each offspring genotyped
 FatherID: Unique identifier for each inferred father estimated by the program COLONY
 MotherID: Unique identifier for each known mother

+D0_9_BestFSFamily.csv
+FullSibshipIndex:
+Prob(Inc.): The inclusion probability.
+The probability that all individuals of a given full sib family are full sibs Prob(Exc.): The exclusion probability.
+The probability that no other individuals are full-sibs with a given full-sib family Member1 through Member18: The OffspringID for members of each full sib family